blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

 Adjustments
 ~~~~~~~~~~~

-At the end of processing, Godot offers the possibility to do some standard
+At the end of processing, Blazium offers the possibility to do some standard
 image adjustments.

 .. image:: img/environment_adjustments.webp